 Chief Counsel's Office

-The CCO also handles tips, complaints, and referrals.
-Within the CCO, the Enforcement Liaison Office (ELO) provides legal guidance and advice to the Division of Enforcement (ENF) and the Office of Compliance Investigations and Exams (OCIE).
+Within CCO, the IM Liaison Office (ILO) provides assistance and a central point of contact in IM to the Division of Enforcement (ENF) and the Office of Compliance Investigations and Exams (OCIE).
 The ILO assists ENF on investigations that involve potential violations of the Investment Company Act and the Investment Advisers Act, or that relate to the Division's policies and programs.
 It assists OCIE with questions about compliance with the Investment Company Act and the Investment Advisers Act that arise in the course of their examinations.
 The ILO also assists ENF with applications submitted by barred individuals to re-enter the financial services industry.
-CCO, including the ELO, also reviews requests from defendants or respondents that advise or underwrite specialized investment companies seeking relief from automatic disqualifications that are triggered by enforcement actions; and reviews new or amended investment adviser registration forms to identify disciplinary events that might warrant de-registration or enforcement action.
+CCO, including the ELO, also reviews requests from defendants or respondents that advise or underwrite investment companies seeking relief from automatic disqualifications that are triggered by enforcement actions.

 For interpretive questions regarding investment adviser registration, exempt reporting adviser reports, and Forms ADV, ADV-E, ADV-H, ADV-NR, and ADV-W, contact IARDLIVE@sec.gov

 For interpretive questions regarding Form PF, contact FormPF@sec.gov

 For all other interpretive questions, contact IMOCC@sec.gov or (202) 551-6825